jacobtread/Quizler/README.md

 First you must build the frontend as the backend depends on embedding resources created by the frontend build process

+> **Note**
-> **Note:** These commands are from within the context of the repository directory.
+> These commands are from within the context of the repository directory.
 If you haven't already download the repository and cd to the directory before running the commands below

 ```shell
 # Move to the frontend directory